exitvillain/exitvillain/README.md

-I also created  [**GothamSonic.com**](https://gothamsonic.com) , a live music discovery platform featuring a custom  [React music player](https://github.com/exitvillain/gothamsonic-player) with adaptive streaming, playlists, infinite scroll, and real-time ranking — all running in production.
+I also created  [**GothamSonic.com**](https://gothamsonic.com) , a live music discovery platform featuring a custom  [React music player](https://github.com/exitvillain/gothamsonic-player) with adaptive streaming, likes, play counts, Artist Profiles, playlists, and real-time ranking — all running in production.

 On the systems side, I’ve built a Unix shell in C and a Windows process launcher in C#, focusing on process creation, I/O redirection, and OS-level behavior — the same primitives underlying command execution and post-exploitation techniques.